Access to Higher Education: Social Sciences (Psychology, Criminology & Sociology) Level 3

-The study of Social Science opens up diverse opportunities in areas such as the criminal justice system: HM courts and tribunal service; welfare services; the police, prison and probation services; youth and community work; and local government.
+The study of Social Sciences opens up diverse opportunities in areas such as the criminal justice system: HM courts and tribunal service; welfare services; the police, prison and probation services; youth and community work; and local government.
 For those wishing to pursue a career in Psychology, career paths may include: clinical, health, sport, forensic and neuropsychology.

 - Higher Education Toolkit